AtomMaterialUI/material-theme-docs/docs/what-s-new.md

 toc: true
 ---

+## What's new in Material Theme UI v8.7.0 - 8.7.1

+Another bugfix release, concentrating on issues happening on Windows:

+### Fixes

+- **Overlays**: Fix the issue with the _Overlays_ being too dark on full screen (#329)
+- **Theme**: Fix the transparency issue on the _Tip of the Day_ dialog (#353) (#349)
+- **Changelog**: Fix the _Changelog_ not being updated

+### Other

+- Rewrite the Plugin description displayed on the Plugins Page
+- Updated screenshots to reflect the most updated state
+- Upgrade dependencies

+By the way, you've probably noticed that the releases are much less frequent than before.
+This is due to the fact that we've been currently working on a complete overhaul of all the settings page and configuration.
+This is a huge task, and we're trying to make it as smooth as possible, so it takes a lot of time.
+But we're getting there, and we hope to be able to release it soon!

+---

 ## What's new in Material Theme UI v8.6.0

 Yet another bug fix release to take care of more annoying issues: